-(b) in any case, at not less than 2 yearly intervals starting with the end of the second calendar year following the commencement of the Railways (Access) Amendment Code 2009 section 7 1.
+(b) in any case, at not less than yearly intervals starting with the end of the second calendar year following the commencement of the Railways (Access) Amendment Code 2009 section 7 1.

-(3) This section does not apply to the information referred to in sections 7D and 7E.
+(3) This section does not apply to the information referred to in sections 7D, 7E or 7F.

 [Section 7C inserted: Gazette 23 Jun 2009 p.
-2412.]
+2412; amended: SL 2023/207 s.
+61.]

 7D.
-Particular provision for information as to gross tonnages and tonnages of freight
+Particular provision for information as to gross tonne kilometres of freight

-(1) The first information published under Schedule 2 item 4(l) and (m) is to be for the 3 calendar years before the commencement of the Railways (Access) Amendment Code 2009 section 7 1.
+(1) The first information published under Schedule 2 item 4(l) as amended by the Railways (Access) Amendment Code 2023 section 66 must be for the 3 calendar years immediately before the day on which the Railways (Access) Amendment Code 2023 Part 3 comes into operation.

-(2) The railway owner must update the information published under Schedule 2 item 4(l) and (m) as soon as is practicable after the last day of December in each year so as to show the information mentioned in those paragraphs for the 3 calendar years ending on that day.
+(2) The railway owner must update the information published under Schedule 2 item 4(l) as soon as is practicable after the last day of December in each year so as to show the information mentioned in that paragraph for the 3 calendar years ending on that day.

 [Section 7D inserted: Gazette 23 Jun 2009 p.
-2412-13.]
+2412-13; amended: SL 2023/207 s.
+62.]

+7DA.
+Particular provision for information as to running times

+(1) The information published under Schedule 2 item 4(g) must be in a form that does not identify, or permit the identification of, an access holder or any particular train.

+(2) The Regulator may, on application by a railway owner, exempt the owner from the obligation to publish the information described in Schedule 2 item 4(g) if the Regulator is satisfied that it is not possible to publish the information in a form that complies with subsection (1).

+(3) The Regulator may revoke an exemption granted under subsection (2).

+(4) The Regulator must give the railway owner written notice if the Regulator —

+(a) grants an exemption under subsection (2) to the railway owner; or

+(b) revokes under subsection (3) an exemption granted to the railway owner.

+[Section 7DA inserted: SL 2023/207 s.
+63.]

 7E.
 Particular provision for information as to proposed improvements and capital works